apache/flink/docs/dev/table/connectors/index.md

 Flink's Table API & SQL programs can be connected to other external systems for reading and writing both batch and streaming tables.
 A table source provides access to data which is stored in external systems (such as a database, key-value store, message queue, or file system).
 A table sink emits a table to an external storage system.
 Depending on the type of source and sink, they support different formats such as CSV, Avro, Parquet, or ORC.

-This page describes how to declare built-in table sources and/or table sinks and register them in Flink.
+This page describes how to register table sources and table sinks in Flink using the natively supported connectors.
 After a source or sink has been registered, it can be accessed by Table API & SQL statements.

 <span class="label label-info">NOTE</span> If you want to implement your own *custom* table source or sink, have a look at the [user-defined sources & sinks page](sourceSinks.html).